 Masks – Defenders often choose to wear masks to protect their faces during short corner plays.

 Gloves – These reduce the chance of injury to the fingers and protect hands from cold weather.

 Helmets and full body protection – These safety guards are compulsory for goalies.

 Being fit before the hockey season starts will help prevent injuries and strains.
-Watch field hockey drills on video or websites to learn good technique and the rules of the game.
-Check there is no debris on the field before playing, and always warm-up and cool down properly to prevent injury.
-It is also important to ensure that you are playing and practicing on specially designed park areas and not too close to domestic properties as the owners do not want to damage occurring to the properties that will require them to contact a Double Glazing Evesham company such as firmfix
+Watch field hockey drills on videos or on websites to learn good techniques and the rules of the game.
+Check there is no debris on the field before playing, and always warm up and cool down properly to prevent injury.
+It is also important to ensure that you are playing and practicing in specially designed park areas and not too close to domestic properties as the owners do not want to damage occurring to the properties that will require them to contact a Double Glazing Evesham company such as firmfix

 Know the rules, as unsafe play causes injuries.
 Use proper techniques, especially with regards to tackling, stick-handling and shooting to avoid harming others, and if you feel pain or cramp, stop and seek medical advice.
 Stay hydrated and abstain from wearing any jewelry or piercings.
 By adhering to the rules, being aware of other players, and taking basic precautions, you and your team should stay safe whilst on the field.